kengraf/nadialin/README.md

 ### What the squads/hunters need to know
 [Instructions, FAQs, and rules.](website/docs/hunters_readme.md)
 ## Phases to running a Nadialin event
+TBD
 ## Configuring launch templates
+[Steps to create launch template.]{website/docs/configure_template.md)

 ### General recomendations
-- Create both regular and overprivleged users
+- Create regular and/or overprivleged users
 - Mismanage authenticatiion
-- Manage the boot process.
+- Manage persistence.
 Template commands run once at creation time, not on reboot
-- You own the boot process; think cron, think pwn'd processes
+- You do not own the boot process; think initial config, think cron, think pwn'd processes